A-Level Results Day and Clearing 2026: A Step-by-Step Guide

 If the worst happens: results lower than expected

 First: you can ask for a remark (priority re-grade).
 Your school handles this, not you directly, and there's a turnaround window of roughly two to three weeks.
+If a single mark is what stands between two grades, our guide to how A-level grade boundaries are set in 2026 explains how those close calls get decided.

 Second: remember that universities often still accept applicants who are one grade off, especially in less competitive subjects.
 Don't assume rejection until you see it in UCAS Hub.